Privacy notice

 Third-party services

-To generate your results, our server contacts the following services on your behalf.
-Your browser does not contact these services directly.
+To generate your results, our server contacts the following services on your behalf — these receive data from us, not from your browser:

 ServiceData sentPurpose